 There is a simple hair porosity strand test you can perform with water to see if you have low hair porosity.
-Take a glass of water and a strand of hair and drop it into the glass.
+Take a glass of water & a strand of hair & drop it into the glass.
 If the hair floats to the top of the glass, you have low porosity hair.
 Here are some other signs you might notice if you have low porosity hair:

 - Products tend to sit on the top of your hair